 Madeira’s interior is known for its lushly forested volcanoes, fruit plantations, and attractive towns and villages.
 The capital, Funchal, is a delightful city that is easy to explore in a short visit.
 One of the best things to do in Funchal is to ride the cable car to admire the city’s terracotta rooftops, gorgeous green gardens, ancient amphitheater, and endless Atlantic Ocean views.

-Climb on board for the 20 minute ride to the summit and take in another of Madeira’s finest attractions, the Botanical Garden.
+Climb on board for the 20-minute ride to the summit and take in one of Portugal’s most beautiful places, the Botanical Garden.
 This verdant park is located at an altitude of between 650 and 1,100 feet above sea level and offers remarkable views from a setting featuring some 2,500 plants from around the world.

 Once you’ve explored the Botanical Garden, travel back down to the center of Funchal via the famous Monte sleds.
 These two- and three-seat wicker toboggans are mounted on wooden runners and powered by two smartly dressed “carreiros”, or drivers, wearing a uniform of all white with a jaunty straw hat.
 The journey takes around 10 minutes.